 Why is net revenue retention important for SaaS companies?

-How to calculate net revenue retention
+How to calculate net revenue retention?

-How Drivetrain simplifies net revenue retention analysis
+How Drivetrain simplifies net revenue retention analysis?

 FAQs

-NRR signifies growth
+NRR signifies growth and impacts it exponentially

 High NRR can take the pressure off sales